SebastienDaniel/relational-json/README.md

 5. It makes no environment assumptions (*can be used in browser, on node, etc.*)

 ## Limitation
-Because of it's referential nature, `JSON.stringify()` does not work as expected. (*we provide a simple utility, which entirely mitigates the issue*)
+Because of it's referential nature, `JSON.stringify()` does not work as expected.
+This is due to *infinite nesting*, which makes you jump from prototype to child and back again, infinitely, if you don't control the data traversal.
+(*we provide a simple utility, which entirely mitigates the issue*)

 ------------------------------